arceusdev/arceusdev/README.md

   A Discord bot that recommends tracks daily, runs music challenges, displays historical events, and much more.

 - 🦅 [**Discord Watch**](https://discord.watch)
-  Helped with translating the site and tested the new version during its beta phase.
+  A website that displays accurate stats for Discord apps.
+I helped with translating the site and tested the new version during its beta phase.

 - 🛡️ [**The DSP Project**](https://dsp-project.glitch.me/)
   A project focused on cleaning up Discord by identifying scams and reporting sketchy activity.
 I was involved in investigations and reports.